Skip to main content

 Frequently Asked Questions About Massachusetts Pour-Over Wills

 This form includes fields for alternate beneficiaries.
-If the trust doesn't exist, has been revoked, or is determined invalid, the document directs assets to the named alternates instead of Massachusetts intestacy distribution.
+If the trust doesn't exist, has been revoked, or is found invalid at death, assets go to your named alternates instead of Massachusetts intestacy distribution.
+This is an important safeguard — it ensures your assets have a destination regardless of what happens to the trust.

 Massachusetts Estate Planning Forms & Tools